Pentagon: Suspected Chinese spy balloon flying over northern US

 The U.S. government is monitoring a suspected Chinese surveillance balloon that has been flying over the northern part of the country since earlier this week but has held off on shooting it out of the sky, senior defense officials confirmed Thursday.

-Ryder stressed that the balloon is currently traveling in the atmospat at an altitude “well above commercial air traffic and does not present a military or physical threat to people on the ground,” and noted that after the balloon was detected the government “acted immediately to protect against the collection of sensitive information.”
+Ryder stressed that the balloon is currently traveling in the atmosphere at an altitude “well above commercial air traffic and does not present a military or physical threat to people on the ground,” and noted that after the balloon was detected, the government “acted immediately to protect against the collection of sensitive information.”

 The balloon, first reported by NBC News, was first spotted over Montana on Wednesday.